 How Dividend Payouts Work

 If you buy into a dividend-paying stock you might automatically assume that you’ll receive the next dividend payment.
-But there are some key dates companies use to determine who gets a dividend payment.
+However, there are some key dates companies use to determine who gets a dividend payment.
 First, there’s the declaration date.
 This is the date that the company declares a dividend payout.
 In other words, it’s when the company announces that a dividend payout is forthcoming.

 The day before the record date is the ex-dividend date.
-This is the date that you must own the stock by in order to benefit from an upcoming dividend payout.
+This is the date that you must own the stock by to benefit from an upcoming dividend payout.
 If you buy shares of dividend stock on or after this date, then you won’t be able to get the next dividend payment.
 Instead, the seller of those shares would collect those dividends.

 Finally, you have the payment date.
 This is the date that dividends are paid out to investors.
 Typically, the payment date follows the record date by a month.
 The actual date dividends hit your investment account once they’re paid out can depend on your brokerage.